/

 Complementary offers

-At various points in “BerlinZEIT”, open spaces will leave room to show further diverse perspectives on Berlin’s diverse urban society in the future.
-A separate programme of events for the exhibition will also be developed from these open spaces.
+At various points in “BerlinZEIT”, Open Spaces leave room to show further diverse perspectives on Berlin’s diverse urban society in the future.
+From these vacancies, there is a dedicated event programme for the exhibition.
 The third floor of the Museum Ephraim-Palais offers additional space for supplementary presentations or independent special exhibitions.

 The permanent exhibition makes the Nikolai Quarter the central location for exploring Berlin’s city history: Directly opposite the Museum Ephraim-Palais, the Museum Knoblauchhaus is dedicated to Berlin life in the Biedermeier period.
 Just a few metres away, the Museum Nikolaikirche focuses on the medieval building and the beginnings of Berlin.